 Edgewood has a strong reputation in the performing arts, where it continues to regale students with annual productions of everything from Broadway shows to comedy troupes.
 The school hosts its own student-run Theatre Assembly, a program that provides resources and opportunities for those who want to participate in theater productions.

 College Choice Score: 76.53

 Average Net Price: $13,665

 Mount Mary University is a private, not-for-profit, Catholic liberal arts institution that was founded in 1913 by the School Sisters of Notre Dame.
 It is a women’s undergraduate institution and only accepts men at the graduate level.
 This school is located in Milwaukee, Wisconsin, and holds regional accreditation by the NCACS THLC.

 The school confers more than 30 undergraduate degrees; there are eight graduate and doctoral degrees also available for students of both genders.
 The student-to-faculty ratio is 15:1, and class sizes rarely exceed 25 students.
-The programs available at the school focus on liberal arts, with the most popular majors being social work, interior design, and fashion merchandise management.
+The programs available at the school focus on liberal arts, with the most popular majors being:

 Mount Mary believes that celebrating a student’s achievements is the best way to foster positive reinforcement and provide evidence of their own talent.
 That’s why the school offers a variety of annual events and shows to all of its students.
 A few examples include CREO, the school’s annual arts and entertainment show, and the Starving Artists’ Show, which has attracted crowds of 8,000 people each year.